DuncDude/Interactive-QA-System-Ollama-/README.md

     ```bash
     python main.py
     ```
-3. Interact with the system by typing questions.
+3. Interact with the system by typing questions related on the documents in the .
 For example:
     ```
-    Your question: What is the purpose of this Python script?
+    Your question: What is my policy number with state farm?
     ```

 ### **Example Workflow**